 Debt counselling as a solution to overindebtedness has a rehabilitative spirit.
 The whole aim is to get the client credit active again, but, in a responsible way.
 Many clients who went through the debt counselling process applied for credit with great success.

 If a credit provider denies access to credit, a client has the right to a full explanation as to why the credit is being denied.
 From there on appropriate measures can be taken.

 Through provisions in the National Credit Act, debt counselling offers protection for your assets.
 The debt counselling process has been specifically designed to allow clients to repay their debt, home loans and vehicle financing, without losing their assets.
 Once you enter the debt counselling process all credit providers are prohibited from taking further action against you on the accounts that are included in the debt counselling program.
 Take Mr Geldenhuys for example: “… my debt counsellor prevented that I lose any assets.”

 Your car, for example, cannot be repossessed by credit providers whilst you are under debt counselling.
 The only way that credit providers are allowed to take your vehicle is if you sign a letter in which you voluntarily surrender the vehicle, or if they can present you with a legitimate court order of the high court.
 These are the only ways through which your asset/s can be taken away.

 Easy come easy go

 A debt-free client admits: “In the beginning it was hard but then it became easier.”
 Managing debt is not as easy as one-two-three, but with the assistance of a debt counsellor, clients are given room to breathe as an approved debt counselling program is implemented on their behalf.
 This enables the client to pay off their debt in one affordable payment each month.
-Clients should therefore be committed to bite the short-term bullet to be debt-free in the long run.
+Clients should, therefore, be committed to biting the short-term bullet to be debt-free in the long run.